aptech/docs/docs/CR-intrsectsa.rst

 Purpose
 ----------------

 Returns the intersection of two string vectors, with duplicates removed.

-NOTE: This function is deprecated, use intrsect instead.
+..
+NOTE:: This function is deprecated, use :func:`intrsect` instead.

 Format
 ----------------
 .. function:: intrsectsa(sv1, sv2)

-    :param sv1:
+    :param sv1: data
     :type sv1: Nx1 or 1xN string vector

-    :param sv2:
+    :param sv2: data
     :type sv2: Mx1 or 1xM string vector

-    :returns: sy (*Lx1 vector containing all unique strings that are in both  sv1 and  sv2*), sorted in ascending order.
+    :returns: sy (*Lx1 vector*), all unique strings that are in both *sv1* and *sv2* sorted in ascending order.

 Remarks
 -------

 #.
-This function is deprecated, use intrsect instead.
+This function is deprecated, use :func:`intrsect` instead.
 #.
 Place smaller vector first for fastest operation.
 #.
 If there are a lot of duplicates it is faster to remove them with
-   unique before calling intrsectsa.
+   :func:`unique` before calling :func:`intrsectsa`.

 Examples